chauff/cse1500-web-transcripts/_lectures/css.md

 :point_up: Thus, a logical *and* is expressed as `and` and a logical *or* is expressed as `,`.
 The logical and has precedence over the logical or.
 As always in CSS, the order of the rules matter, later media queries trump those declared earlier.

-## Animations and transitions
+## CSS animations and transitions

 In general, CSS styles (states) are defined by the developer.
+As concrete examples, in our Delft weather demo, we define:
+- how a rain drop looks, its starting point, end point and how quickly it should "fall";
+- the path the leaves travel and their speed;
+- the opacity levels of a `<div>` to simulate flash lightning;
+- etc.

-The **rendering engine** takes care of the transition between styles.
+The **rendering engine** then takes care of the **transition between styles**.
 A rendering engine - also known as *browser engine* or *layout engine* - is responsible for translating HTML+CSS (among others) to the screen.
 The major browsers ship with their own rendering engines, the names of which you will encounter from time to time, especially when using CSS animations and transitions:

 | Engine   | Browsers                                |
 |----------|-----------------------------------------|